auggie-lahey/RayCounyPlanningAndZoning/Article_20_Review_Decision_Making_Bodies.md

 ### D. Planned Developments

-1. **PUD Concept Plans** - The County Commission shall be responsible for reviewing PUD Concept Plan applications and for taking final action to approve or deny such applications.
+   1. PUD Concept Plans The County Commission shall be responsible for reviewing PUD Concept Plan applications and for taking final action to approve or deny such applications.
 (See [Article 30.7](Article_30_Development_Review_Procedures.md#307-planned-unit-developments))

-2. **Final PUD Plans** - The County Commission shall be responsible for reviewing Final PUD Plan/Plat applications and for taking final action to approve or deny such applications.
+        2. Final PUD Plans The County Commission shall be responsible for reviewing Final PUD Plan/Plat applications and for taking final action to approve or deny such applications.
 (See [Article 30.7](Article_30_Development_Review_Procedures.md#307-planned-unit-developments))

 ### E. Conditional Use Permits
 The County Commission shall be responsible for reviewing Conditional Use Permit applications and for taking final action to approve or deny such applications.
-(See [Article 30.8](Article_30_Development_Review_Procedures.md#308-conditional-use-permits))
+(See [Article 30.9](Article_30_Development_Review_Procedures.md#308-conditional-use-permits))

 ### F. Vacations
 The County Commission shall be responsible for reviewing Vacations (e.g. utility easements, rights-of-way) applications and for taking final action to approve or deny such applications.
-(See [Article 30.11](Article_30_Development_Review_Procedures.md#3011-vacations))
+(See [Article 30.12))

 ### G. Comprehensive Plan
 The County Commission shall be responsible for reviewing and taking final action on amendments to the County Comprehensive Plan.